ledm/bgc-val-public/README.md

 [Chlorophyll]
 ; Chlorophyll analysis details:
 ...
 ```

-## An exmaple of a active Keys section in runconfig.ini
+## An example of a active Keys section in runconfig.ini

 The following is an example of the options  needed to produce a typical 2D analysis.
 In this case, this is a comparison of the surface chlorophyll in MEDUSA against the CCI satellite chlorophyll product.